cooscoos/stipends/markdown/ts_method.md

 For salaried jobs at NLW / RLW rates:

 - Income tax of 20% is applied to income above the personal allowance for that year.
-- National insurance contributions on 37.5&nbsp;hr/wk minimum / real living wage jobs have hovered between £550-£650/yr over the last decade, so we subtract a flat quantity of £600.
+- National insurance contributions of £600/yr are deducted (this is a typical value for 40&nbsp;hr/wk work over the last decade).
-- Average historical council tax figures can be found in [[5]](https://www.gov.uk/government/statistical-data-sets/live-tables-on-council-tax), and we have subtracted the average for England in each year.
-This is done to make the net incomes from salaried work and PhD stipends comparable.
+- Average historical council tax values are deducted to make the net incomes from salaried work and PhD stipends comparable.
+Historical rates can be found in [[5]](https://www.gov.uk/government/statistical-data-sets/live-tables-on-council-tax), and we have subtracted the average value for England each year.

 The final net income for salaried NLW / RLW jobs is therefore: